solhorn/AlternationRates/README.md

 Python script for analyzing success rates in Y- and T-maze delayed non-match-to-position (DNMP) experiments across postnatal development.

-## Overview

-This project analyzes behavioral data from maze experiments and generates plots of success rate across age and experimental conditions.

 ## Requirements

 Install the required Python packages before running the script: